Webb County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the ALJ finds that the DPS has met its burden of proof, your license suspension will be upheld.
+- Suspension upheld: If the judge finds that the DPS has met its burden of proof, your license will be suspended.

-• Suspension Overturned: If the ALJ finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+- Suspension overturned: If the judge finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Texas

-• Costs and Application Process: The application process for an ODL involves filing a petition with the court, paying a fee, and providing evidence of your need to drive.
-You’ll need to get a court order granting the ODL and then take that order to the DPS to get the actual license.
+- Costs and application process: The application process for an occupational license involves filing a petition with the court and providing documentation of your need to drive.
+There are also fees associated with obtaining the license.

 Getting Your License Back